juranga/ntps/README.md

 #### Creating Kali Linux VM
 1. Install [vmware workstation](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html)
-2. In the Vmware Workstation app, open the kali linux image
+2. In the Vmware Workstation app:

+   a.
+File->Open

+   b.
+Directory where Kali Linux Image is

 3. Edit the VM to have 4 GB of memory.
 4. Power it on and select "I Copied it" when the notification pops up.
 5. To log in to VM: